Contents

 Tower of London Facts

-The Ceremony of the Keys is the oldest surviving military ritual held at the tower
+The Ceremony of the Keys is the Tower’s oldest surviving military ritual

-The Ceremony of the Keys, dating back to the mid-1300s, is the Tower of London's oldest surviving military ritual.
+The Ceremony of the Keys dates back to the mid-1300s.
 Each night before 10pm, the Chief Yeoman Warder locks the Tower's gates, a tradition begun by King Edward III to secure the fortress and protect the Crown Jewels.
 This ritual highlights its historical and symbolic significance.

 Tower of London Facts

-The Ravens of the Tower of London, currently nine in number, are revered as guardians steeped in centuries-old legend and superstition.
+The Ravens, currently 6 in number, are revered as guardians steeped in centuries-old legends.
 Housed as part of a tradition dating back to King Charles II, they symbolize protection for the Crown and the Tower.
-The Ravens are managed by the Ravenmaster, Chris Skaife, who oversees their care and historical legacy.
+The Ravens are managed by the Ravenmaster who oversees their care.

 Tower of London Facts

 The Tower of London is famous for its ghost sightings, with reports dating back centuries.
-Notable apparitions include Anne Boleyn, who is seen headless on Tower Green, and the young prince Edward V and Richard, Duke of York, who are often spotted hand in hand.
-These ghostly encounters reflect the Tower’s dark history of executions and imprisonments.
+Notable apparitions include Anne Boleyn, who is seen headless at Tower Green, and the young prince Edward V and Richard, Duke of York, who are often spotted hand in hand.

 Tower of London Tickets with Access to the Crown Jewels